 This layer is necessary if the sub grade is of poor quality.
 In that case, an additional layer of burnt clinkers, gravel, slag, etc is provided to strengthen the sub grade.

 Functions of subbase coarse

-- They prevents the capillary rise of water and enables free drainage of water entering the pavement.
-The sub base material must be free draining for this application with suitable systems must be included in the pavement design for collecting and removing any accumulated water from the sub base.
+- They prevent the capillary rise of water and enable free drainage of water entering the pavement.
+The sub-base material must be free draining for this application with suitable systems must be included in the pavement design for collecting and removing any accumulated water from the sub-base.